exogee-technology/graphweaver/docs/design.md

 - We prefer verbosity to improve readability.
 - We adopt an extensible approach to reduce refactoring.
+- We want to be explicit not implicit to avoid confusion.

 As software engineers, we spend more time reading code than writing it.
 Therefore, the API focuses on readability, limiting the number of acronyms and/or abbreviations.